crossbow1035/TechChallenge/README.md

 You also can run the tests with Newman:

 1. Execute collection with the script:
-`newman run Pet Store Tests.postman collection.json -e Pet Store Environment.postman environment.json -r htmlextra`
+`newman run Pet Store Tests.postman_collection.json -e Pet Store Environment.postman_environment.json -r htmlextra`

-2. The results will be available in an HTML report.
+2. The results will be available in an HTML report in a folder called newman.
+To see the HTML report already generated go to https://htmlpreview.github.io/?https://github.com/crossbow1035/TechChallenge/blob/master/PetStoreTests/newman/Pet%20Store%20Tests-2022-11-29-09-11-10-278-0.html

 ### To run OnlineStore tests: